-Navigation System > SSL > SSL Global Settings Objective configures Ciphersuites.
-Screen This screen allows the user to configure SSL server on the device and also ricius HTTPS Server-select the status of the HTTP secure server.
+Navigation System > SSL > SSL Global Settings Screen Objective This screen allows the user to configure SSL server on the device and also configures Ciphersuites.

+Fields • Fields (cont) • HTTPS Server-select the status of the HTTP secure server.
 The default option is Disable.
 The list contains: Enable-Enables secure HTTP in the system.
 When the server status is enabled it establishes the secure layer in the network.
 Disable-Disables HTTP secure server on the device and also disables Ciphersuites.
 HTTPS Port-Specify the port for the HTTP secure server to listen on.
 The standard for this is 443, but a different port may be used.
 Minimum SSL Version-select the protocols to configure the SSL version.
 The default minimum option is TLSv1.2.
-The list contains: TLSv1.2-Sets the sets the minimum TLS version as 1.2. • Minimum SSL Version -select the protocols to configure the SSL version.
-The default minimum option is TLSv1.2.
 The list contains: TLSv1.2-Sets the sets the minimum TLS version as 1.2.
 TLSv1.3-Sets the sets the minimum TLS version as 1.3.
-Fields (cont) HTTPS TLSv1.2 Ciphers-select the cipher suite from the list for providing the input.
+HTTPS TLSv1.2 Ciphers-select the cipher suite from the list for providing the input.
 When an SSL connection is established, the client and server exchange information about which cipher suites they have in common.
 By default all supported ciphers are enabled.
-The options are: TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384 TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256 NOTE: The encryptions use these combinations to send /receive data in a secure manner.
+The options are: Minimum SSL Version-select the protocols to configure the SSL version.
+The default minimum option is TLSv1.2.
+The list contains: - TLSv1.2-Sets the sets the minimum TLS version as 1.2. - TLSv1.3-Sets the sets the minimum TLS version as 1.3.
+HTTPS TLSv1.2 Ciphers-select the cipher suite from the list for providing the input.
+When an SSL connection is established, the client and server exchange information about which cipher suites they have in common.
+By default all supported ciphers are enabled.
+The options are: Fields (cont) • input.
+When an SSL connection is established, the client and server exchange information about which cipher suites they have in common.
+By default all supported ciphers are enabled.
+The options are: • TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384 TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256 NOTE: The encryptions use these combinations to send /receive data in a secure manner.
 HTTPS TLSv1.3 Ciphers-select the cipher suite from the list for providing the input.
 When an SSL connection is established, the client and server exchange information about which cipher suites they have in common.
 By default all supported ciphers are enabled.
-The options are: TLS_AES_256_GCM_SHA384 TLS_CHACHA20_POLY1305_SHA256 TLS_AES_128_GCM_SHA256 NOTE: The encryptions use these combinations to send /receive data in a Buttons secure manner.
+The options are: - TLS_AES_256_GCM_SHA384 - TLS_CHACHA20_POLY1305_SHA256 - TLS_AES_128_GCM_SHA256 NOTE: The encryptions use these combinations to send /receive data in a Buttons • secure manner.
+Apply-modifies attributes and saves the changes.